thereadingline/thereadingline.github.io/_pages/2018-viaduct.md

   - title: a grassy nook
     subheading: Crossing continents to comics
     img: velo-1910.jpg
-    about: "We will have graphic novelists from The Royal Academy of Illustration & Design (RAID), an award-winning multi-media creative collective and artist’s society established in 2002.
+    about: "Melissa Bruntlett and Chris Bruntlett will share their stories of emerging bike cultures from around the world as gathered in their new book Building the Cycling City.
+AND we will have graphic novelists from The Royal Academy of Illustration & Design (RAID), an award-winning multi-media creative collective and artist’s society established in 2002.
 Ramón K. Pérez, CEO, artist & writer and RAID will be writing and drawing an exclusive, original broadsheet for this Book Ride."
   - title: Danforth
     subheading: East Lynn Park
     img: 3.jpg